-- CPRS 001 BLS Provider (Level C) CPR course.
-Annual update required (CPRS 002 BLS Renewal [Level C] CPR).
-Call SAIT Life Support Training at 403.210.4009 for further information. - There is a fee for the Alberta College of Paramedics (ACP) provincial exam and an annual registration fee.
+- Heart and Stroke BLS Provider course. - There is a fee for the Alberta College of Paramedics (ACP) provincial exam and an annual registration fee.
 Please contact ACP for more information. - ACP annual registration fees are approximately \$425 (initial registration fee is approximately \$475). - Students are responsible for any additional expenses related to their practicum including relocation costs to practicum sites outside Calgary. - There is a fee associated with obtaining a Police Information Check including Vulnerable Sector Check and is payable to the Police or the Royal Canadian Mounted Police. - Books and supplies cost approximately \$1,900 for the program. - Students must also purchase a uniform (jacket, pants, shirt, belt, and boots) for approximately \$500-\$700. - Students are required to have access to a personal computer, printer and Internet.
 Computers must meet the specifications listed in fees and expenses. - Students require a tablet (Apple or Android) to support the CompTracker system.
-The tablet only needs to have a wi-fi capability.
+The tablet needs to have a wi-fi capability.
 The size of the tablet is at the discretion of the student.
 Keyboards are advisable but not mandatory.
-Smartphones are not acceptable devices for CompTracker. - There is a \$75 CompTracker user fee per semester. - Students must have their immunizations reviewed by the SAIT Health Clinic.
-There is a \$50 charge to review vaccine history.
+Smartphones are not acceptable devices for CompTracker.

+- There is a \$75 CompTracker user fee per semester. - Students must have their immunizations reviewed by the SAIT Health Clinic.
+There is a \$75 charge to review vaccine history.
 Any vaccines to be administered will result in additional charges.

 Total 34.5 credits

 EMRG 265 - Professional Practice 2 1.5 credits

+PRAC 252 - Ambulance Practicum 3 credits

 Semester 3

-Note: This course continues into semester 3

-PRAC 252 - Ambulance Practicum 3 credits

 PRAC 242 - Clinical Practicum 1.5 credits

 FTNS 202 - Fitness and Wellness 1.5 credits

-EMRG 266 - Emergency Medical Technician Laboratory 2 3 credits
+EMRG 266 - Primary Care Paramedic Laboratory 2 3 credits

 EMRG 251 - Special Populations 3 credits

 EMRG 249 - Medical Emergencies 3 credits

 EMRG 227 - Traumatic Emergencies 3 credits

 Semester 2

 EMRG 262 - Cardiac Emergencies 3 credits

 EMRG 244 - Professional Practice 1 1.5 credits

-EMRG 236 - Emergency Medical Technician Laboratory 1 3 credits
+EMRG 236 - Primary Care Paramedic Laboratory 1 3 credits

 EMRG 233 - Respiratory Emergencies 3 credits

 EMRG 230 - Community Integration 1.5 credits

 EMRG 223 - Basic Pharmacology 1.5 credits

 ANPH 201 - Physiology and Physical Assessment 1.5 credits